executium/api-version-2/symbols-supported.md

-# Support Symbols by Exchange on Executium - Currently: 6269
+# Support Symbols by Exchange on Executium - Currently: 6597
 The following tables list the exchanges and the symbols executium supports for algo creation.

-## Binance Supported Symbols in Executium (updated: 26th August 2020)
+## Binance Supported Symbols in Executium (updated: 11th September 2020)

 Symbol | Executium Symbol Code | Base | Minimum Order
 ------------ | ------------ | ------------ | ------------